phil-opp/blog_os/blog/content/second-edition/posts/09-paging-introduction/index.md

 Let's take a closer look at the available flags:

 - The `present` flag differentiates mapped pages from unmapped ones.
 It can be used to temporary swap out pages to disk when main memory becomes full.
 When the page is accessed subsequently, a special exception called _page fault_ occurs, to which the operating system can react by reloading the missing page from disk and then continuing the program.
-- The `writable` and `no execute` flags control whether the contents of the page are writeable or contain executable instructions respectively.
+- The `writable` and `no execute` flags control whether the contents of the page are writable or contain executable instructions respectively.
 - The `accessed` and `dirty` flags are automatically set by the CPU when a read or write to the page occurs.
 This information can be leveraged by the operating system e.g. to decide which pages to swap out or whether the page contents were modified since the last save to disk.
 - The `write through caching` and `disable cache` flags allow to control the caches for every page individually.
 - The `user accessible` flag makes a page available to userspace code, otherwise it is only accessible when the CPU is in kernel mode.
 This feature can be used to make [system calls] faster by keeping the kernel mapped while an userspace program is running.
 However, the [Spectre] vulnerability can allow userspace programs to read these pages nonetheless.